ImanRHT/QECO/README.md

 ## Future Directions

-- Extending the **task model** by considering interdependencies among tasks.
-This can be achieved by incorporating a **task call graph representation**.

-- Addresing **Single-agent non-stationarity issues** by leveraging Multi-Agent DRL.
+- Addressing **single-agent non-stationarity issues** by leveraging **multi-agent DRL**.
-- **Accelerating the learning of optimal offloading policies** by taking the advantages of **Federated Learning** techniques in the training process.
+- **Accelerating the learning of optimal offloading policies** by taking advantage of **Federated Learning** techniques in the training process.
 This will allow MDs to collectively contribute to improving the offloading model and enable continuous learning when new MDs join the network.
-- Addresing **Partially observable environment issues**, by designing a decentralized Patialy observable markove desicion prosseces (DecPOMDP)
+- Addressing partially observable environment issues by designing a decentralized **Partially Observable Markov Decision Process (Dec-POMDP)**.
+- Extending the **Task Models** by considering interdependencies among tasks.
+This can be achieved by incorporating a **Task Call Graph Representation**.

 ## Contributing